lucahart/DFL-for-Shortest-Path-Network-Interdiction/README.md

 2. Ensure tests pass (`pytest`) and follow Python type hints/docstring style already present in `src/models/`.
 3. Use informative commit messages and submit a pull request describing the motivation, approach, and verification steps.
 4. For large contributions (new solvers, dataset pipelines), open an issue to discuss design choices before implementation. -->

-## License

-No license has been specified yet.
-Until one is added, treat the repository as "all rights reserved" and contact the maintainers before reusing code.

 ## Citations & References
 **Cite us when using this code base:**